act65/masters-thesis/notes/markdown/summaries.md

 > The challenge in the single-task case is overcoming the additional cost of discovering the options; this results in a narrow opportunity for performance improvements, but a well-defined objective.
 In the skill transfer case, the key challenge is predicting the usefulness of a particular option to future tasks, given limited data.

-## Near optimal representation learnning for HRL
+## Near optimal representation learning for HRL
 (https://openreview.net/forum?id=H1emus0qF7)